 - The Mechanical and Aerospace Engineering (MAE) Program at the University of Virginia, a thriving program of undergraduates, graduate students, and faculty with a commitment to exploration, innovation, and engineering excellence.
 The aerospace program’s research strengths include the Applied Research Laboratory, the Rolls-Royce Commonwealth Center for Advanced Propulsion, and projects in combustion and wind energy.

 - The Mechanical and Aerospace Engineering Department at Old Dominion University providing undergraduate and graduate programs of study in mechanical and aerospace engineering.

 - The Department of Aviation in the School of Engineering and Technology at Hampton University, only one of the 105 historically black colleges and universities (HBCU) in America with a Federal Aviation Administration-approved ATCI program.

 - A Bachelor of Science in Aerospace Management at Averett University, with two concentration options, aviation business and flight operations.

 - The School of Aeronautics at Liberty University, offering a number of aviation-related degree programs, including Bachelor of Science degrees in aeronautics, aviation, aviation maintenance, aviation administration, and aviation maintenance management.

 Virginia’s 23 community colleges offer business-led training programs:

 - Blue Ridge Community College offers an Aviation Maintenance Technology (AMT) associate degree program, as well as certificate programs in airframe maintenance, powerplant maintenance, light sport aircraft mechanic career studies, and commercial pilot career studies.

 - John Tyler Community College offers a precision machining technology certificate in partnership with Rolls-Royce which has provided input into the development and refinement of coursework and curricula, and provided new machines, tools, and resources for hands-on training.

 - STEM Takes Flight is a partnership between Virginia Space Grant Consortium (VSGC), the Virginia Community College System (VCCS), NASA Langley Research Center and NASA Wallops Flight Facility that provides a suite of programs for Virginia community college students pursuing STEM majors.
 Opportunities include paid onsite research experiences at NASA Langley and NASA Wallops and a NASA residential faculty professional development workshop.

 Virginia’s large military presence provides an ongoing source of talent from exiting members entering the civilian workforce.
-Virginia has the highest number of active duty members in the U.S., providing a well-trained talent pool.
+Virginia has the 4th-largest number of working age veterans in the U.S., providing a well-trained talent pool.